Skip to content

 # Verify

-k describe networkpolicy egress-dns
+kubectl describe networkpolicy egress-dns

 # Cleanup

-k delete networkpolicy egress-dns
+kubectl delete networkpolicy egress-dns

-k delete pod egress-test
+kubectl delete pod egress-test --force

 Terminal window